mkorakin/ui-design-patterns-by-example/README.md

 ```

 At first we may want to implement the Model using a simple [InMemoryModel](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/InMemoryModel.kt).
-This can later be modified without changes to the rest of the code.
-For example - adding persistency to remember the count when the app is reopened, adding server support to allow changing the same count from different devices, and so on.
+This can later be modified without changes to the rest of the code (for example - adding persistency to remember the count when the app is reopened, adding server support to allow changing the same count from different devices, and so on.).

 # Examples